matth2k/cs6120-exercises/prj/README.md

 ## How will you empirically measure success?

 These are the metrics we hope to show improvements on compared to C-based HLS:
+* increased throughput
-* reduce LOC (lines of code)
+* reduced LOC (lines of code)
 * faster compile times
 * faster RTL simulation
-* a wider and more incremental design space to explore PPA (power, performance, area)
+* a wider and more incremental design space for exploring PPA (power, performance, area) tradeoffs
 * number of AMC bugs caught as a result of faster design turnaround times